The Hit Factory: History

 In 1998, Ed and Troy purchased Criteria Recording in Miami, Florida, revamping and reopening the studios under the new name The Hit Factory Criteria Miami.
 The studios were designed again by Ed, Troy, and White Mark Limited UK (David Bell, Alan Cundell & Derek Buckingham).
-The facility had five recording studios—Studio A, Studio C, Studio D, Studio E, and Studio F—a completed mastering room used as a writing and production room for guest producers and artists.
+The facility had five recording studios–Studio A, Studio C, Studio D, Studio E, and Studio F–a completed mastering room used as a writing and production room for guest producers and artists.
 In 2012, the Germanos sold the studio as Criteria Recording Studios and retained The Hit Factory name, logo and trademark.

 Edward Germano died in 2003 and The Hit Factory closed its main headquarters in 2005.
 Contrary to reports in the media that the studios in New York City were shuttered due to the advancement of home digital recording, the building at 421 West 54th was sold for estate planning purposes.

-In 2008, Troy Germano, completed Germano Studios in Noho.
-Germano Studios changed its name to The Hit Factory in 2023 and is now the only "The Hit Factory" recording studio in the world.
-Notable albums recorded at this location include "Jose" by J Balvin, "Crosseyed Heart" by Keith Richards, "Beautiful Mind" by Rod Wave, "Astroworld" by Travis Scott, "Hollywood's Bleeding" by Post Malone, "That's What They All Say" by Jack Harlow, "DAMN." by Kendrick Lamar, "Born This Way" by Lady Gaga, "21" by Adele, "Blonde" by Frank Ocean, "Yeezus" by Kanye West, "Uptown Special" by Mark Ronson, "Love in the Future" by John Legend, "Queen" by Nicki Minaj, "Luv Is Rage 2" by Lil Uzi Vert, "Time Clocks" by Joe Bonamassa, "Stronger With Each Tear" by Mary J Blige, "Blues Symphony" by Wynton Marsalis, "Unvarnished" by Joan Jett and the Blackhearts, "My World 2.0" by Justin Bieber, "Beauty Behind the Madness" by the Weeknd, "Anti" by Rihanna, "Prism" by Katy Perry, "4" by Beyoncé, "Memoirs of an Imperfect Angel" by Mariah Carey, "The Blues is Alive and Well" by Buddy Guy, "Girl" by Pharrell Williams and "Clapton" by Eric Clapton.
+In 2008, Troy Germano, completed Germano Studios in Manhattan's Noho neighborhood.
+Germano Studios changed its name to The Hit Factory in 2023, and is now the only "The Hit Factory" or "Hit Factory" recording studio in the world.
+Notable albums recorded here include "Hackney Diamonds" by The Rolling Stones, "Jose" by J Balvin, "Crosseyed Heart" by Keith Richards, "Manana Sera Bonito" by Karol G, "Astroworld" by Travis Scott, "Hollywood's Bleeding" by Post Malone, "DAMN." by Kendrick Lamar, "Born This Way" by Lady Gaga, "21" by Adele, "Blonde" by Frank Ocean, "Uptown Special" by Mark Ronson, "Love in the Future" by John Legend, "Éxodo" by Peso Pluma, "Luv Is Rage 2" by Lil Uzi Vert, "Unvarnished" by Joan Jett and the Blackhearts, "My World 2.0" by Justin Bieber, "4" by Beyoncé, "2014 Forest Hills Drive" by J.Cole, "Clapton" by Eric Clapton, "Scarlet" by Doja Cat, "Beauty Behind The Madness" by The Weeknd, and "Music" by Playboi Carti.